awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ## Upgrading query plan management<a name="AuroraPostgreSQL.Optimize.Upgrade"></a>

 The latest version of query plan management is 2\.0\.
 If you installed an earlier version of query plan management, we strongly recommend that you upgrade to version 2\.0\.
-For version details, see [PostgreSQL extensions supported on Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.
+For version details, see [Extension versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

 To upgrade, run the following commands at the cluster or DB instance level\.